"I'm only trying to make my city a better place." — Matt Murdock

 In one of the rare moments of humor in the series, it's Claire who says what the audience has been thinking: "You're costume kinda sucks."
 Murdock dons an all black outfit — a skintight shirt with red piping, fatigues and a black mask without eyeholes and the long flaps from the knots that Murdock ties at the back of his head.

-Hornheads (dedicated DD fans) will recognize that look from the one drawn by John Romita Jr. in writer Frank Miller's five-issue limited series DAREDEVIL: THE MAN WITHOUT FEAR.
+five-issue limited series DAREDEVIL: THE MAN WITHOUT FEAR.
 It's a fantastic elaboration of DD's origin and Murdock's relationship with his father and one of the comic-book inspirations for this series.

 Dawson's Claire shows appropriate concern for Murdock's injuries and his method of interrogating a bad guy.
 Torturing the thug using a knife to the eye is much too extreme for the DD I know and love — the one from Miller and Klaus Janson's early 1980s must-read run.